Master of Philosophy in Social Policy and Development at UJ

-One elective course from related disciplines.
+- One elective course from related disciplines.
 The list of elective courses varies from year to year depending on the courses that departments are running each year.
 The student can choose from courses run at UJ in sociology, social work, development studies, anthropology, political studies, philosophy, psychology, history, and communications.
-The elective list will be made available at a later stage.

 The research component:

 This component is an independent research project on a subject of the student’s choice, focused on an issue related to social policy and development.
 It will be guided by a research supervisor who will be allocated in the second semester of the first year of the MPhil.
 There are opportunities to connect your research project with the wider research of the CSDA, which you can read about on our website.

 How much time am I required to dedicate to the degree?